Zwart567/TIBER-BE/README.md

 ## Changes, bug and fixes:
 - Ksatria : Created users and personalizations migrations
+- Ksatria : Install the sanctum component on Laravel via composer
 - Nasrul : Added 2 new tables and deleted laravel default tables
 - Nasrul : Modified 2 tables to include user_id and diasabled $timestamp field list
 - Nasrul : Added models for each tables, personalization, users_stats, medication_log are child tables to users